Engee documentation

 To use this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to phi-theta.

-Theta Angles (deg) - value of the Theta angles of the antenna radiation pattern
+Theta Angles (deg) — the value of the angles Theta of the radiation pattern of the antenna

-The value of the Theta angles of the points at which the antenna radiation pattern is specified.
-Defined as a real vector-string 1 on . must be greater than 2.
-The units of measurement of the angles are degrees.
-The values of Theta angles must lie in the range from 0° to 180° and be arranged in strictly ascending order.
+The value of the Theta angles of the points where the antenna radiation pattern is set.
+They are defined as a real vector-row 1 on . it must be more than 2.
+The units of measurement of angles are degrees.
+The values of the Theta angles should be in the range from 0° to 180° and arranged in strictly ascending order.

 Dependencies